This Easy Teriyaki Salmon is tender, flaky, and packed with amazing flavor. Ready in under 30 minutes and requires only a few simple ingredients.

 Step 3 – Reduce The Sauce

 While the salmon is baking, add the remaining marinade to a small saucepan and bring to a boil.
 Then, reduce the heat to low and simmer, stirring occasionally, until slightly thickened, about 5-8 minutes.
 NOTE: If you want to thicken the sauce even more, add 1 -2 teaspoons of cornstarch to the sauce.
-Remove from heat and reserve to serve with the salmon.
+Remove from the heat and reserve to serve with the salmon.

 Step 4 – Serve